Hnooz/partix/README.md

-# Laravel Inertia dashboard starter
+# store for ordring car parts